best wordpress membership plugins

 And with Teachable, you’ll also get features such as flexible drip content functionality and international payment gateways and multiple currency acceptance.
 Plus, it offers automated email marketing to boost engagement and segment users.

-Cost: Teachable starts at $29/month billed annually.
+Cost: Teachable paid plans at $39/month billed annually.

 7. s2Member